flywire/lo-p/docs/10-Linguistics.md

 The results are returned as an array of SingleProofreadingError objects, one for each detected error.
-It's worth having a look at the documentation for the SingleProofreadingError class (use "lodoc SingleProofreadingError"), since the object contains more information than I've used in Write.printProofError(); for example, the ID of the grammar rule that was 'broken', a full comment string, and multiple suggestions in a String array.
+It's worth having a look at the documentation for the SingleProofreadingError class (use `lodoc SingleProofreadingError`), since the object contains more information than I've used in Write.printProofError(); for example, the ID of the grammar rule that was 'broken', a full comment string, and multiple suggestions in a String array.